Top 10 tips for Dental practices to avoid unpaid fees

 10. The use of a Professional Company for your dental debt collection should be an option when the patient is clearly trying to avoid payment.
 It is detrimental to the day to day running of your practice to be chasing those that ‘don’t pay’ as opposed to concentrating on those that do.
 A final reminder letter should be sent to the patient advising of this and that additional Recovery charges maybe added to the debt.
 This will quite often have the desired effect but it is VERY important to add that the Agency you use to recover debts will need to have industry knowledge and be extremely professional so as not to tarnish your Business image.

 As stated previously, no dental practice has ever lost a customer because they have been asked to pay and let us be honest, does any business want customers that do not pay?!
-Our Debt Collection for dentists service is second to none so stop procrastinating over your bad dental debts and take action.
+Our Debt Collection for dentists service is second to none so stop procrastinating over your unpaid dental fees and take action.